grandstaish/paperparcel/README.md

 }
 ```

-The TypeAdapter can be applied to the DataParcel annotation like so:
+The TypeAdapter can be applied to the KraftPaper annotation like so:

 ```
-@DataParcel(typeAdapters = arrayOf(DateTypeAdapter::class))
+@KraftPaper(typeAdapters = arrayOf(DateTypeAdapter::class))
 data class Example(val a: Date)
 ```

 ## Limitations

-The @DataParcel annotation cannot be put directly on a data class with type parameters, e.g.:
+The @KraftPaper annotation cannot be put directly on a data class with type parameters, e.g.:

 This is wrong:
 ```
-@DataParcel
+@KraftPaper
 data class BadExample<T>(val child: T)
 ```